 Tips, Suggestions, Feedback?

 Do you agree?
-What are your experiences?
+What are your experiences, did you need 4WD to drive to Southeast Asia?
 Please share them with us in the comment section below.
 Thanks!